sfakir/feiertagejs/docs.md

 As defined here: https://de.wikipedia.org/wiki/Land_(Deutschland)#Amtliche_bzw._Eigenbezeichnungen

 With the difference between BUND and ALL defined as:
 * "BUND" refers to holidays which are valid in every region ("bundesweit").
-So a holiday which only applies to one state will not be incldued.
+So a holiday which only applies to one state will not be included.
 * "ALL" refers to every holiday in any region.
 So a holiday which only applies to one state will be included.